AkilaSenanayake/AkilaSenanayake/README.md

 </div>

-# ✨ About Me
+# 📝 About Me

 Hi!
 I'm Akila Senanayake,  **Software Quality Engineer, and a Builder of Better User Experiences.** Software engineering undergraduate at Informatics Institute of Technology, School of Computing, affiliated with the University of Westminster.

-# 📝 What Drives Me:

-Desire to solve real-world problems through technology.
-My experiences in software engineering and social media consulting have provided me with the versatility to approach challenges creatively and effectively.

-Currently diving deep into the world of software testing, with a sharp eye for detail and a passion for making sure things just work as they should.
+Currently diving deep into the world of software automations, with a sharp eye for detail and a passion for making sure things just work as they should.
-From writing test cases to running manual and automated tests using tools like Selenium, etc. I thrive on uncovering issues before users do.
+I thrive on uncovering issues before users do.

 (Follow me on my site for more!)